Unstructured-IO/unstructured-api/README.md

 You may also set the optional `UNSTRUCTURED_API_KEY` env variable to enable request validation for your self-hosted instance of Unstructured.
 If set, only requests including an `unstructured-api-key` header with the same value will be fulfilled.
 Otherwise, the server will return a 401 indicating that the request is unauthorized.

 #### Controlling Server Load
 Some documents will use a lot of memory as they're being processed.
 To mitigate OOM errors, the server will return a 503 if the host's available memory drops below 2GB.
-This is configurable with `UNSTRUCTURED_MEMORY_FREE_MINIMUM_MB`.
+This is configured with the environment variable `UNSTRUCTURED_MEMORY_FREE_MINIMUM_MB`, which defaults to 2048.
+You can lower this value to reduce these messages, that is, allow the server to use more memory.
+Otherwise, you can set to 0 to fully remove this check.

 ## :dizzy: Instructions for using the Docker image